Radiconi/nodejs-fast-data-structures/README.md

 Motivation
 ----------
 JavaScript arrays and objects are generally powerful structures.
-Arrays are used as collections of anything, and can easily emulate Stack or Queue, where stack basic methods (push and pop) are natively present.
+Arrays are used as collections of anything, and can easily emulate Stack or Queue.
 Object in JavaScript is basically a collection of key-value pairs, where each key (i.e. property name) is unique.
 So this structure is natural hash table.
-Although for client-side programming this is quite enough, on server-side we can deal with large data and much more complex cases can be found.
-It’s always important to implement most efficient algorithm, according to requirements.
-Two basic more advanced data structures are Linked Lists and Binary Search Trees.And yes, there are a lot of implementations of these data structures out there, but I wanted to create one feature-rich implementation, wieh e.
+Although for client-side programming this is quite enough, on server-side we can deal with large amount of data and much more complex cases can be found.
+It’s always important to implement most efficient algorithm, according to requirements, and design application to be ready to scale without performance loss.
+Two basic more advanced data structures are Linked Lists and Binary Search Trees.
+There are a lot of implementations of these data structures out there, but I wanted to create one feature-rich implementation, with emphasis on features where these structures provide better performance than arrays or hash tables.

 Usage
 -----